mila-iqia/blocks/docs/developer_guidelines.rst

 ~~~~~~~~~~~~~~
 Blocks aims to be both Python 2 and Python 3 compliant using a single code-base,
 without using 2to3_.
 There are many online resources which discuss the writing
-compatible code.
+of compatible code.
 For a quick overview see `the cheatsheet from Python
 Charmers`_.
 For non-trivial cases, we use the six_ compatibility library.

 Documentation should be written to be Python 3 compliant.